Robert Petre, 9th Baron Petre: Catholic emancipation

 It is a convincing token of the acceptance that the State was now beginning to extend to Roman Catholics that, in 1778, George III chose to lodge at Thorndon for two days to carry out a review of the troops at Warley Barracks.
 This was an event of considerable significance since it was the first occasion on which the monarch had visited a Roman Catholic household since the Reformation.
-Robert had a set of Gilt wood Louis XV chairs specially made for this occasion, it is said that his daughters Julia Maria and Anna Catherine embroidered the upholstery.
+Robert had a set of gilt wood Louis XV chairs specially made for this occasion, it is said that his daughters Julia Maria and Anna Catherine embroidered the upholstery.
 This visit culmination of his work for emancipation.

-Robert and his Committee may have had little difficulty in enlisting the sympathy and support of the Government in their cause but there were two very real obstacles to overcome.
+Robert and his committee may have had little difficulty in enlisting the sympathy and support of the Government in their cause but there were two very real obstacles to overcome.
 In the first place, mistrust and intolerance of Roman Catholics was still widespread among at least some sections of the populace at large.
-In 1778, the First Relief Act passed through both Houses of Parliament without a Division.
-It was a modest measure that essentially only reversed the 1700 'Act for Further Preventing the Growth of Popery', but it did put an end to the prosecution of Roman Catholic clergy and removed the restrictions on Roman Catholics holding land.
-Some commentators have claimed that the frenzy of unrest that was fomented by Lord George Gordon in response to this Act was the most serious episode of public disorder ever seen in this country.
+The Catholic Relief Act 1778 passed through both Houses of Parliament without a division.
+It was a modest measure that essentially only reversed the Popery Act 1698 (11 Will.
+3. c.
+4), but it did put an end to the prosecution of Roman Catholic clergy and removed the restrictions on Roman Catholics holding land.
+Some commentators have claimed that the frenzy of unrest that was fomented by Lord George Gordon in response to this act was the most serious episode of public disorder ever seen in this country.
 To what extent it was a manifestation of genuine opposition to Roman Catholicism rather than an expression of general dissent is open to question – as Daniel Defoe wrote: ‘There are 40,000 stout fellows ready to fight to the death popery without knowing whether popery is a man or a horse’ – but it was undoubtedly serious.
 The rioters burnt down Robert's new house in Park Lane and a mob of three thousand marching on Thorndon were only diverted by the military at the last moment.
 The Government was understandably nervous granting concessions to the Roman Catholics that might further inflame the mob.

-The Second Relief Act (1791) was more substantial; Roman Catholic chapels (as long as they had neither steeple nor bell) and schools were permitted but Roman Catholics continued to be barred from Parliament, the Bench or a Commission in the Army or Navy.
+The Roman Catholic Relief Act 1791 was more substantial; Roman Catholic chapels (as long as they had neither steeple nor bell) and schools were permitted but Roman Catholics continued to be barred from Parliament, the Bench or a commission in the Army or Navy.
 In the early 1790s, with the French Wars looming, he raised and equipped the Ingatestone & Brentwood Volunteers, a militia of 250.
-It was his dearest wish that his son should take command of the company but the King refused to waive the ban on Roman Catholics receiving commissions and so young Robert was obliged to enlist as a private.
+It was his dearest wish that his son should take command of the company, but the king refused to waive the ban on Roman Catholics receiving commissions and so young Robert was obliged to enlist as a private.